Murder defendant to get independent psychiatric evaluation

-Khozhiev, mixed martial arts fighter, had pleaded not guilty by reason of mental illness or defect to aggravated murder along with a special allegation of possession or use of a deadly weapon in the commission of a felony.
+Khozhiev, a mixed martial arts fighter, has pleaded not guilty by reason of mental illness or defect to aggravated murder, along with a special allegation of possession or use of a deadly weapon in the commission of a felony.

 Dr. Juan Rapadas previously ruled that he is competent to stand trial.
-However, Rapadas also stated in his opinion that Khozhiev appears to be suffering from bipolar disorder, manic type and cannabis induced psychosis, adding that the mental illness did not result in a lack of substantial knowing or understanding of his actions, court documents state.
+However, Rapadas also stated in court documents that, in his opinion, Khozhiev appears to be suffering from bipolar disorder and cannabis-induced psychosis, adding that the mental illness did not result in a lack of substantial knowing or understanding of his actions.

-Defense attorney Annie Gayle asked the court that a second evaluation be performed earlier this year.
+Defense attorney Annie Gayle earlier this year asked the court to order a second evaluation be performed.

 Khozhiev remains held in prison on $1 million cash bail.